TheBloxOfficeLLC/TheBloxOffice/readme.md

 * `npm install` - Use this to install dependencies.
 * `npm start` - Use this to run the `node server.js` command.
-* `npm server` - Use this to run nodemon which will run a server that will monitor any changes.
+* `node server` - Use this to run nodemon which will run a server that will monitor any changes.

 ---